Laser Hair Removal

 Many different types of lasers can be used to remove hair, with the most popular being the Alexandrite, Diode and Nd: YAG.

 • Diode and Nd: YAG lasers – The Diode and Nd: YAG lasers emit light with long wavelengths and are preferred to be used in individuals with darker skin because the longer wavelength can penetrate more deeply and interfere less with the skin’s melanin.
 For this reason, both of these lasers result in less pain and fewer skin color changes.
-However, out of the two, the Nd: YAG is considered the best laser to treat individuals with dark skin.
+However, out of the two, the Nd: YAG is considered a better option to treat individuals with dark skin.

 How to prepare for treatment